namphuongtechnology/Know-How/README.md

 1. Knowledge of as B-Trees, commonly used for indexing, enhances understanding of data structures
 2. Understanding read-write strategies in relational database management systems (RDBMS) provide valuable case studies that can inform the design of efficient, scalable systems
-3. Examining execution plan enhances understanding of overall system design
+3. Examining execution plan enhances understanding of overall system design principles

 ### Sources
 [Database Performance Tuning](https://wecommit.com.vn/)